Oscar Tingelstad

-Oscar Adolf Tingelstad (September 20, 1882 - April 8, 1953) was the president of Pacific Lutheran University in Tacoma, Washington from 1928-1943.
+Oscar Adolf Tingelstad (September 20, 1882 - April 8, 1953) was the president of Pacific Lutheran University in Tacoma, Washington, from 1928 to 1943.

 Biography

 Tingelstad, the son of Bent and Beret (Livdalen) Tingelstad, was born on a homestead near Eiokson, Cass County, North Dakota (Dakota Territory) on September 20, 1882.
 In 1892 the family pioneered again, this time to Silverton, Oregon.
 He passed the eighth grade public school examination in Marion County, Oregon, in 1898 and completed the commercial course at Pacific Lutheran Academy in Parkland on June 1, 1900.
 Tingelstad attended the Silverton, Oregon, high school during the first year of its operation, 1900–01, and completed the Luther College preparatory course at Pacific Lutheran Academy in 1902.
 He entered the sophomore class at Luther College, Decorah, Iowa, in September, 1902, and graduated in June, 1905.

 Tingelstad entered Luther Seminary in St. Paul, Minnesota, in 1905 and taught summer parochial school in Nelson County, North Dakota, in 1906.
 He was granted the “testimenium pro candidatura” from Luther Seminary in June, 1907, because of the shortage of pastors in the Norwegian Lutheran Synod and was ordained a Lutheran Pastor at Zion Lutheran Church in Ballard, Washington on July 14, 1907.
 He served that congregation until August 8, 1909, and also served the Orillia, Port Madison, and Tracyton congregations.
 He taught parochial school in Ballard during the summer of 1908.

 On August 4, 1909, Tingelstad married Alfield Sophie Tvete, in Arlington, Washington.

 He attended the University of Chicago the autumn quarter, 1909, and became the first chair of the psychology and education departments at Luther College when he began teaching there in January 1910.

 At Luther College, Tingelstad served as acting principal of the Preparatory Department in 1911–12 and 1917–19; as registrar 1914-27; as secretary of the Board of Trustees, 1923–1928; as professor of psychology and education until 1919, and as professor of education, 1919-28.